kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/using_software.md

     Although you can load the modules on the login nodes and they will be propagated to the scheduled jobs, you __should__ load them in your job script as some of the software is optimised for specific processor architectures.
 You will also avoid conflicts and missing modules (in case you forget to load them before submitting the job).

-To remove, or unload specific module use `module rm`
+To remove, or unload a specific module use `module rm`

 ```bash
 module rm python/3.11.6-gcc-13.2.0
 ```

-This will also remove all of the dependant modules added during the load process.
+This will also unload any dependent modules required by the module you are unloading.

 !!! tip
-    To remove all of the loaded modules use `module purge`.
+    To remove __all__ loaded modules use `module purge`.

 To find out more information about the module, use `module whatis`